NVIDIA/TensorRT-Model-Optimizer/examples/llm_ptq/README.md

 The exported checkpoint can be deployed using TensorRT-LLM/ vLLM/ SGLang.
 For more details refer to the [deployment section](#deployment) of this document.

 > *Performance Note: FSDP2 is designed for training workloads and may result in longer calibration and export times.
-For faster calibration, maximize the batch size based on available GPU memory.*
+For faster calibration, maximize the batch size based on available GPU memory and choose the right number of GPUs to avoid unnecessary communication.*
 >
 ## Framework Scripts